Do You Feel Disconnected From Who You Are and What You Want?

 I am an active, engaged, compassionate therapist who understands how difficult it can be to navigate life as a woman.
-I provide a safe, nonjudgmental space for you to communicate openly and honestly about your experiences, fears, upsets and life changes.
+I provide a safe, nonjudgmental space for you to communicate openly and honestly about your experiences, fears, upsets, and life challenges.
 In sessions, we will work as a team.
 I believe in treating the whole person as a unique individual, and I will draw from years of experience and expertise to tailor-create an approach that best supports and addresses your personality and needs.

 During counseling for women sessions, I can also help you develop and practice effective communication skills that you can use to express yourself with clarity and self-assurance.
-As you develop the skills and confidence needed to ask for what you want, you can let go of feeling stuck or invisible and wishing for things to be different.
-And, importantly, you can feel empowered to advocate for yourself and make time for self-care before anger, resentment, stress or other painful emotions become overwhelming.
+As you develop the skills and confidence needed to ask for what you want, you can let go of feeling stuck and wishing for things to be different.
+And, importantly, you can feel empowered to advocate for yourself and make time for self-care before anger, resentment, stress, or other painful emotions become overwhelming.

-Therapy for women can also help you identify any potential medical sources of hopelessness and heaviness, such as menopause, depression and the physical drain of stress.
+Therapy for women can also help you identify any potential medical sources of hopelessness and heaviness, such as menopause, depression, and the physical drain of stress.
 The mind-body connection is powerful, and by working with an objective expert, you can unpack what is really going on and find a path toward healing and relief.

 You may believe that therapy for women can help you get in touch with who you are, but still have questions or concerns…

 Even if I change, my life won’t really change.